tsps40642/Time_Series_Analysis_Essential/2_stationarity.md

 2)  Cov(Y_t, Y_t-1) = 0
 3)  Var(Y_t) = σ<sup>2</sup> = const.

+### Importance of white noise
+1)  It’s the fundamental building block in modeling more complex stochastic processes
-### In real business world, it’s a part of the variation beyond human control
+2)  In real business world, it’s a part of the variation beyond human control like:

-1)  systematic or measurement error
+    a)  systematic or measurement error
-2)  New info. that the model can’t capture (an interpretation almost exclusive to time series)
+    b)  New info. that the model can’t capture (an interpretation almost exclusive to time series)
-3)  Experiments controlled by a higher dimension
+    c)  Experiments controlled by a higher dimension

 ``` r
 e = rnorm(100) # generate white noise time series